Jertzukka/dlensExporter/README.md

 ## Notes

 * Currently only supports Deckbox .csv format.
-There are some differences between what Scryfall API provides as card or set names, and these need to be manually changed.
+There are some differences between what Scryfall API provides as card or set names, and some of these are automatically converted.
 I have added some I've come across myself, but it's not all-inclusive.
 * Linux binary is compiled against glibc 2.33 and that or newer is required.